liamtabib/Disentangled-Latent-Spaces-Synthetic-Data/README.md

-# Code used in masters thesis in ML: Learning a Disentangled Latent Space With Self-Supervised Methods
+# Repository for Masters Thesis in Machine Learning: Learning a Disentangled Latent Space With Self-Supervised Methods

 ## Environment Setup